Article with tips and tricks for effective removal of old tiles from the wall.

 Hammer and chisel

 Now that you’ve removed the adhesive grout, it’s time to remove the tiles from the wall!
-In this step you will only need a hammer and a chisel or chisel.
-Removing the first tile is usually the most difficult because you can’t access it from the side.
-Insert the chisel into the joint left by the scraped adhesive and tap it lightly with a hammer to apply pressure.
-This should loosen the tile from the adhesive.
-Depending on the size of the tiles and how well they are stuck to the adhesive on the wall, you may need to do this in a few different places on the tiles.
-After removing the first tile from the wall, you can start removing the adjacent tiles along the new exposed edges.
-Alternatively, you can also use an electric demolition hammer with a wide chisel to remove them.
-However, there is a risk of damaging the underlying wall when using it.
+In this step, you will only need a hammer and a chisel or chisel.
+Removing the first tile is usually the hardest because you can’t access it from the side.
+Insert the chisel into the crevice left by the scraped adhesive and tap it lightly with the hammer to apply pressure.
+This should loosen the tile from the glue.
+Depending on the size of the tiles and how well they are stuck to the adhesive on the wall, you may need to do this in a few different places on the tile.
+Once you have removed the first tile from the wall, you can start removing adjacent tiles along the new exposed edges.
+Alternatively, you can use an electric demolition hammer with a wide chisel to remove them.
+However, when using it, you risk damaging the underlying wall as well.

 Removal of adhesive residues

-After removing all the tiles from the wall, you must also scrape off the remaining adhesive.
+After removing all the tiles from the wall, you need to scrape off the remaining glue as well.

 You can use a scraper for this step.
-You may need a chisel and hammer for the harder to remove parts of the glue.
+For the harder to remove parts of the glue, you may need a chisel and hammer.
 You can also use an electric demolition hammer with a wide chisel for this step.
-But be careful not to damage the underlying wall and cut unnecessary holes in it.
+But be careful not to damage the underlying wall and poke unnecessary holes in it.

-However, this system of work does not completely remove all the glue.
-To make sure that all walls are evenly cleaned and level, sand down any remaining unevenness.
+This system of working, however, will not remove all of the adhesive completely.
+To make sure that all the walls are evenly cleaned and leveled, sand down any remaining unevenness.
 Diamond grinding wheels are suitable for this task.
-This is strongly recommended if you are planning to re-clad the wall.
+This is strongly recommended if you are planning to re-tile the wall.

 Cleaning the room

 You are almost done.
 Use a shovel and broom to remove any loose pieces of tile or excess dust.
-You will definitely find construction buckets or chutes handy for taking out the waste.
-An industrial vacuum cleaner will certainly be useful for you.
-It makes it easier to remove all the small pieces of tile and other building materials.
+For taking out the waste, construction buckets or chutes will definitely come in handy.
+An industrial vacuum cleaner will also be useful.
+With it, you can more easily remove all the small pieces of tiles and the remains of other building materials.

 And that’s it!
 You may say to yourself that this is easy.
-For most, probably yes, but following the right procedure and using the right tools will not only save you time but also reduce labour.
-And you’ll also appreciate the benefits of proper and perfect removal of old tiles, including adhesive, when installing new tiles.
+For most it probably is, but following the right procedure and using the right tools will not only save you time, it will also reduce labour.
+And you’ll also appreciate the benefits of removing old tiles properly and perfectly, including the adhesive, when installing new tiles.

 Article created in cooperation with profiobkladac.sk